 5. Publishers Need To Try Different Pricing Models

-Fixed CPMs.
+CPM calculations.
 This is the default pricing model for most publishers’ ads, and it’s what people think of when they think of “advertising.”
 The traditional model of charging advertisers a fixed cost-per-thousand impression (CPM) has worked well for years.

 However, the recent trend in digital media has been to move away from the one-size-fits-all advertising model and experiment with different pricing models.
 Advertisers now seek more flexibility when buying ad inventory, so publishers should offer the same options.